-If you are interested in my services, please contact me by email at firstname.lastname@example.org or by using the form below.
+If you are interested in my services, please contact me by email at email@example.com.
 I aim to reply within 48 hours to all enquiries.
 It will help if you can give me some information about your project in your message – how long it is, how soon you need the work to be done, and whether you have a particular publisher or journal in mind.
 I am happy to provide a free no-obligation quote, but I will need a sample of the material to do that.

-Data submitted on the form or via email will be treated as confidential and will not be seen by anyone else.
+Data submitted via email will be treated as confidential and will not be seen by anyone else.
 I take your privacy seriously and comply with the UK GDPR legislation (see my data protection policy).